-With the opening of Star Wars Galaxy’s Edge at both Walt Disney world and Disneyland comes a brand new interactive game you can play in the parks.
-Grab your phone, download the Disney Play App and get ready to Hack door panels, scan code, and unlock puzzles that gain you points and gear for your avatar.
+With the opening of Star Wars Galaxy’s Edge at both Walt Disney World and Disneyland comes a brand new interactive Star Wars Galaxy’s Edge App game you can play in the parks.
+Grab your phone, download the Disney Play App and get ready to hack door panels, scan code, and unlock puzzles that gain you points and gear for your avatar.

 - Download the Disney Play App